 On the eve of trial in May 2023, Jad’s client, the owner of a hotel in Oceanside, California, convinced the owners of an adjacent property to enter into a settlement agreement that provided the client more benefit than the client was able to obtain by judgment.
 This lawsuit was in the California Superior Court for the County of San Diego and involved the Hazardous Substances Account Act (California Superfund), and several common law tort claims because of prior releases of hazardous substances at the adjacent property and those substances migrated onto the client’s property.

-Jad is the lead counsel in California defending Shook’s client, a multinational pharmaceutical and biotechnology company and one of the largest pharmaceutical companies and biomedical companies in the world, against erroneous claims brought by counties and municipalities alleging that polychlorinated biphenyls (PCBs) contaminated buildings, roadways, infrastructures, various surface water bodies, soils, flora and fauna.
+Jad was the lead counsel in California defending Shook’s client, a multinational pharmaceutical and biotechnology company and one of the largest pharmaceutical companies and biomedical companies in the world, against erroneous claims brought by counties and municipalities alleging that polychlorinated biphenyls (PCBs) contaminated buildings, roadways, infrastructures, various surface water bodies, soils, flora and fauna.
 These lawsuits are venued in the California Superior Courts for the Counties of Contra Costa, Los Angeles, Marin and San Mateo.

 In 2021, Jad’s team successfully obtained after a bench trial in the California Superior Court for the County of Los Angeles a seven figure judgment, plus attorneys’ fees and costs, for his client, the owner of a commercial property in Compton, California.
 Jad’s client purchased the commercial property from a seller who was contractually obligated to obtain a no further action letter from the local regulator, which required seller to properly assess and remediate the contamination at the property.
 Seller performed inadequate assessment and no remediation, and then sent the regulator a letter that he was going to cease any efforts to assess and remediate the property.
 Jad’s client was forced to file a lawsuit to enforce the provisions of the purchase and sale agreement, and his team prevailed after a bench trial.